 The best place to look for an answer to this question is in the search results.

-If we do this, we see that virtually all of the results are blog posts listing the best protein powders.
+With Identify Intents, we can read an AI overview about the search results and see that 92% of the results are blog posts providing detailed product information.
 So it’s clear that these searchers are looking to learn, not buy.

 Unless you have a blog, this probably isn’t a great keyword to try to rank for.